Security is everybody's responsibility at Financial Engines Inc., an investment advisory and portfolio management firm in Palo Alto, Calif.

 "The fact that we can say we do a code review as part of our development process gives [customers] comfort, and it demonstrates the maturity of our risk management process when it comes to code, and the fact that it's part of our overall program," he said.

 Nobel Prize-winning economist William F. Sharpe founded Financial Engines in 1996, and today the company has just over 200 employees in three offices.
-In addition to a managed accounts program, its Advice Engines enable the company
+In addition to a managed accounts program, its Advice Engines enable the company to provide personalized investment advice to its customers through online, in-person, telephone and call center channels.

 Behind these engines is "a single set of code that provides all of our various services," Todd said, "so it's millions of lines of code, all using the same core engine and central database and the same back-office connection to providers."